-Chédiak-Higashi syndrome is characterized by impaired lysis of phagocytized bacteria, resulting in recurrent bacterial respiratory and other infections and oculocutaneous albinism.
+Chédiak-Higashi is a rare, autosomal recessive syndrome characterized by impaired lysis of phagocytized bacteria, resulting in recurrent bacterial respiratory and other infections and oculocutaneous albinism.

 Chédiak-Higashi syndrome is rare.
 Inheritance is autosomal recessive.
-The syndrome is caused by a mutation in a gene that regulates intracellular protein trafficking.
+The syndrome is caused by a mutation in the LYST (lysosomal trafficking regulator; CHS1) gene.
 Giant lysosomal granules develop in neutrophils and other cells (eg, melanocytes, neural Schwann cells).
 The abnormal lysosomes cannot fuse with phagosomes, so ingested bacteria cannot be lysed normally.

 Neutropenia, decreased natural killer–cell cytotoxicity, and hypergammaglobulinemia are common.
 A peripheral blood smear is examined for giant granules in neutrophils and other cells; a bone marrow smear is examined for giant inclusion bodies in leukocyte precursor cells.
 The diagnosis can be confirmed with genetic testing for LYST mutations.
 Because this disorder is extremely rare, there is no need to screen relatives unless high clinical suspicion is high.

 Prophylactic antibiotics can help prevent infections, and interferon gamma can help restore some immune system function.
 Pulse doses of corticosteroids and splenectomy sometimes induce transient remission.
 However, unless bone marrow transplantation is done, most patients die of infections by age 7 yr.
 Transplantation of unfractionated HLA-identical bone marrow after pretransplantation cytoreductive chemotherapy may be curative.
 Five-yr posttransplantation survival rate is about 60%.